lyz-code/blue-book/docs/projects/projects.md

 Host a [virtual assistant](virtual_assistant.md) in my servers to help me automate repetitive stuff.

+For offline voice recognition, [vosk-api](https://github.com/alphacep/vosk-api) can be used.
+Or [voiceliner](https://github.com/maxkrieger/voiceliner/issues/37) once it supports offline voice recognition.

 ## Others

 * A tool or service to follow the updates of software, right now I subscribe to